Managing your finances is easy when you know how.

 DD1 runs her own photography business which naturally involves having a fair amount of expensive camera equipment.

-But she never buys her lens or cameras brand new, she buys them online and used from a website that specialises in these items.
+But she never buys her lens or cameras brand new, she buys them online and used from a website that specializes in these items.

 Take Care Of Your Possessions